MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

     > **Note**: You deployed the *model* to a web app, but this deployment doesn't include the system settings and parameters you set in the playground; so the response may not reflect the examples you specified in the playground.
 In a real scenario, you would add logic to your application to modify the prompt so that it includes the appropriate contextual data for the kinds of response you want to generate.
 This kind of customization is beyond the scope of this introductory-level exercise, but you can learn about prompt engineering techniques and Azure OpenAI APIs in other exercises and product documentation.

-1. When you have finished experimenting with your model in the web app, close the web app tab in your browser to return to Azure OpenAI Studio.
+1. When you have finished experimenting with your model in the web app, close the web app tab in your browser to return to Azure AI Studio.

 ## Clean up